 For hundreds of years, many people stored their food in ‘cold’ rooms such as basements or pantries.
 While not as effective as a modern fridge, it certainly helped food to last longer.
 Salting and pickling were also time-tested methods.
 However, cold environments and preserving in jars couldn’t always prevent food going bad, especially before the mid-1800s, because pasteurisation hadn’t yet been invented and food spoiled very easily and become bacteria ridden, especially when left ‘out in the open’.

 There has been one food preservation method that has been popular among many households for generations.
-Bees wax cloth – such as these by us at Sustomi – has been a popular method for preserving food for thousands of years, and its history can be traced back to the time of the Egyptians.
-To preserve their food so that it wouldn’t go bad, they used a cloth coated in beeswax.
-This allowed their vegetables and fruit and other perishable goods to last longer than it would have done had it been left.
+Bees wax cloth – such as these by us at Sustomi – has been a popular method for preserving food for thousands of years.
+The history of waxing fabric for various uses can be traced back to the time of the Egyptians.
+The first use of beeswax coated fabric being used to preserve food so that it wouldn’t go bad was documented in the early 20th century.
+This allows vegetables and fruit and other perishable goods to last longer than it would have done had it been left out in the open.
+Wax coated fabric provided a versatile open for clay and glass vessels.

 Their creation is quite a legacy, since we are still using the bees wax cloth method today!